RcppCore/RcppArmadillo/README.md

 since version 4.3.0.
 See [GitHub issue #475](https://github.com/RcppCore/RcppArmadillo/issues/475) for more about choosing between 'legacy' Armadillo 14.6.3 or 'current' Armadillo 15.0.1 or later.

+Performance is excellent, and on par or exceeding another package claiming otherwise.
+See [this post][benchmark] and its [repo][ldlasb2] for a detailed debunking of that claim.

 ### Documentation

 The package contains a pdf vignette which is a pre-print of the